top of page

 Introduction

-Microplastics are small, but they represent a large question: how do our materials interact with the world around us, and what does that mean for health and ecosystems?
-This page explores what microplastics in food and microplastics in water actually are, what scientists know so far about their presence and potential effects, and — most importantly — what practical steps can help you reduce unnecessary exposure without fear or complexity.
+Microplastics are small, but they represent a large question: how do these materials interact with us on the daily, and what does that mean for health and ecosystems?
+This page explores what microplastics in food and microplastics in water actually are, what scientists know so far about their presence and potential effects, and most importantly what practical steps can help you reduce unnecessary exposure.

 What Are Microplastics?